Ericsson/ecaudit/doc/setup.md

 Tuning tips:
 * The asynchronous appender can _improve or demote_ performance depending on your setup.
-* Compression on rotated may impact performance significantly.
+* Compression on rolling files may impact performance significantly.
 * If you are logging large volumes of data, make sure your storage can keep up.

 In the example snippet below,
-LOGBack is configured to use rotation of files with a synchronous appender.
+LOGBack is configured to use a rolling policy with a synchronous appender.
 Run performance tests on your workload to find out what settings works best for you.